 Tragedies like this are far too common in the state of Louisiana.
 According to the Centers for Disease Control and Prevention, at least 3,046 people died in our state died in alcohol-related wrecks between 2003 and 2012.
 Approximately 2.5 percent of adults who participated in a CDC survey admitted that they had driven after consuming too much alcohol within the 30 days prior to the survey.
 This was much higher than the national average – 1.9 percent.

-If you or someone you love was injured or died in a crash with a drunk driver, contact Laborde Earles Law Firm.
+If you or someone you love was injured or died in a crash with a drunk driver, contact Laborde Earles Injury Lawyers.
 A car accident lawyer will evaluate your case to determine if you have grounds for a claim.
 You may be entitled to compensation for medical bills, lost income, non-economic damages, and punitive damages.

 Our attorneys have a reputation for tough litigation and a strategy for winning substantial settlements and verdicts.
 Call 800-522-6733 today to schedule a free consultation with an injury attorney in Marksville.